antiliadao/paper/docs/chapter-4.md

  return result.records[0].get('totalPerformance') || 0;
  }

- // 实时更新机制
+ // Real-time update mechanism
  async handleOrderUpdate(event) {
  const { userAddress, orderAmount, action } = event;

- // 找到所有需要更新的AS6上级
- const affectedAS6Users = await this.findAffectedAS6Users(userAddress);
+ // Find all AS6 superiors that need updating const affectedAS6Users = await this.findAffectedAS6Users(userAddress);

- // 批量更新排名
+ // Batch update rankings
  for (let as6User of affectedAS6Users) {
  await this.updateQueue.add('recalculate-performance', {
  as6UserAddress: as6User,